FourierFlows/GeophysicalFlows.jl/docs/src/contributing.md

 that the documentation for the code you touched is still in great shape.
 It is not uncommon to find some strange wording or clarification that you can take care of while you are here.

+We encourage using [unicode](https://docs.julialang.org/en/v1/manual/unicode-input/) characters when writing docstrings, e.g., use `α` instead of `\alpha`.
+This makes rendering as similar as possible between REPL's `help?>` mode in in the Documentation.

 You can preview how the Documentation will look like after merging by building the documentation locally.
 From the main directory of your local repository call